augucarv/acoustic-metamaterials/README.md

 # Info

-This repo contains codes I implemented during my research on acoustic metamaterials.
+This repo contains MATLAB codes for some papers in the field of acoustic metamaterials.

 # Papers